-8 die in landslides in southern China from torrential rain
+13 dead, 3 missing after torrential rains in southern China

-BEIJING (AP) — Eight people have died in landslides in southeastern China triggered by torrential rain, state media reported Saturday.
+BEIJING (AP) — At least 13 people have died in torrential rains across southern China, state media reported Saturday.

+Eight died in two building collapses from landslides in Fujian province, near China’s east coast, the official Xinhua News Agency said, citing the Wuping county information office.

+Five others died and three were missing in Yunnan province, about 1,200 kilometers (750 miles) away in southwestern China, state broadcaster CCTV said in an online report.

+The storm damaged roads, bridges and telecommunications and power facilities in Yunnan’s Qiubei county, which is about 130 kilometers (80 miles) north of the border with Vietnam.

-Five victims were found in a collapsed factory building and three others in a collapsed residential building on Friday, the official Xinhua News Agency said, citing the Wuping county information office.
+In Fujian, five victims were found in a collapsed factory building and three others in a collapsed residential building on Friday, Xinhua said.

-Heavy rain started Thursday evening in Wuping, which is about 210 kilometers (130 miles) inland from the coastal city of Xiamen in Fujian province.
+Heavy rain started Thursday evening in Wuping county, which is about 210 kilometers (130 miles) inland from the coastal city of Xiamen.

 Video posted online showed streets flooded with muddy water and some partially washed away.